A

 While the western media chooses -- for unknown reasons -- to emphasize only the visit with the president of Iraq (the presidency in Iraq is ceremonial, not a position of power), not only did the king visit with the prime minister, he also met with political leader Ammar al-Hakim.

-His Majesty King Abdullah II meets with Ammar Al Hakim, head of the Iraqi Reform and Reconstruction Alliance, in Baghdad, and stresses the brotherly ties between and# Iraq, and keenness to advance cooperation in various fields
+His Majesty King Abdullah II meets with Ammar Al Hakim, head of the Iraqi Reform and Reconstruction Alliance, in Baghdad, and stresses the brotherly ties between #Jordan and# Iraq, and keenness to advance cooperation in various fields

 In addition to the King of Jordan and the President of the United States, Iraq was visited by US Secretary of State Mike Pompeo.
 Following Pompeo's visit last week, his Iranian counterpart visited Iraq.
 ASIA TIMES reports that Iran's Foreign Minister Javad Zarif was "in Baghdad on Sunday for talks on a wide range of matters, including American sanctions against the Islamic Republic."
 RUDAW explains, "Iran and Iraq share a nearly 1,500 kilometre long border and have close trade ties.
 Iraq depends on its neighbour for natural gas to keep its power grid supplied."